laflagstad/class-descriptions/00_data_entry/163_ArcticCoastalSaltMarsh.md

 ## Range

-**Range Description:** Common on coastal areas throughout the entire Arctic bioclimatic zone, but especially on the Arctic Coastal Plain.
+**Range Description:** Commonly found on intertidal zones throughout the entire Arctic bioclimatic zone, but especially on the Arctic Coastal Plain.

 **Rarity on Landscape:** Common